josephlhall/dc25-votingvillage-report/dc25-votingvillage-report.md

 ## Goals

-The goals (and non-goals) of the DEF CON Voting Village were:
+The goals of the DEF CON Voting Village were:

 * Provide examples of working voting systems for security researchers to evaluate, attack, and otherwise study.